daniel-shaw1/Regulatory_divergence_paper/Figure1/README.md

 We calculated XY divergence at X-linked ACRs.
+We used a similar approach as in /Figure2/Analyses/ except without accounting for pungititus genome.
+We calculated XY divergence in order to compared to XY dn and XY ds.

 We compared to previously published XY dn and ds values for coding genes shared on the X and Y chromsoome (Peichel et al. 2020)